kallaway/100-days-of-code/log.md

 **Thoughts:**
 Thanks to Katas I practice array and string methods, among others.
 Every day I feel that it is easier for me to find a better solution, although sometimes after checking solutions of others I can learn a lot and use better and much shorter solutions in the future.
 Plan for tomorrow - start to code some small project, maybe a quiz?
 I'm looking forward to it!

+### Day 3: December 4th, 2019

+**Today's Progress**:
+Solved Leet Code problems:
+1. Two Sum (number 1)
+2. Palindrome Number (number 9)
+3. Single Number (numer 136)

+**Thoughts:**
+Inspired by YouTube video I signed in on Leet Code website and it made me so involved I've spent more than hour solving tasks.
+I completed three of them and started the fourth one but I still can't figure out the solution.